Put your developer hat on - it's time to create your very own ads.txt file.

 What is an Ads.txt File?

-Your ads.txt file is a text file hosted on the root domain of your website.
-It’s an essential part of the IAB (Interactive Advertising Bureau) Tech Lab’s ads.txt initiative because it tells programmatic advertising buyers which authorized sellers you have authorized to sell your ad inventory.
+Your ads.txt file must be hosted on the root domain of your website (e.g., https://example.com/ads.txt).
+This specific location is crucial for proper implementation and discoverability.
+It's an essential part of the IAB (Interactive Advertising Bureau) Tech Lab’s ads.txt initiative because it tells programmatic advertising buyers which authorized sellers you have authorized to sell your ad inventory.

 In its simplest form, your ads.txt file is a list of every authorized digital seller you have.
 And if you want to participate in ads.txt — which helps prevent ad fraud and shows programmatic buyers that your inventory is high-quality and is not counterfeit inventory — you have to have one.